VHS Revival ranks the iconic quips that defined Hollywood’s most unlikely megastar.

-Helped in large part by a typically magnetic performance by James Caan as a long-time friend-turned-traitor, Eraser was something akin to the action thrill-rides of old, and while almost fifty, Arnie’s ageing figure was still more impressive than most other movie stars flexing their pecs on the Hollywood action scene.
+Helped by a typically magnetic James Caan as a long-time friend-turned-traitor, Eraser was something akin to the action thrill rides of old, and while almost fifty, Arnie’s ageing physique was still more impressive than most movie stars flexing their pecs on planet Hollywood.

-Perhaps the most memorable, although severely dated set-piece occurs in a CGI laden national zoo, where a gun-toting Kruger finds himself face to face with a crocodile.
-Disposing of the giant reptile, Arnie once again saves the girl – this time played by a typically bland Vanessa Williams – and although dead and unable to understand language, our hero and his writers felt that a trademark Arnie pun was required as a lament for our deceased croc.
-Certainly not his best, but one that is indicative of the fact that our perennial hero can get away with spouting any old garbage and still raise a smile.
+Perhaps the most memorable – although severely dated – set-piece occurs in a CGI laden national zoo, where a gun-toting Kruger finds himself face to face with a crocodile.
+Disposing of the giant reptile, Arnie once again saves the girl, and although dead and unable to understand language, our hero and his writers felt that a trademark Arnie pun was required as a lament for our deceased croc.
+Certainly not his best line, but one indicative of the fact that our perennial hero can get away with spouting any old garbage and still raise a smile.

 Character: Ben Richards